 The Best Splinting Guide for Occupational Therapists

-In this post, I’ll provide my honest review and summary of the best splinting guide available to OTs.
-It is called…
+Here is my honest review and summary of one of the best splinting guides available to OTs.
+The book is:

 Orthotic Intervention for the Hand and Upper Extremity: Splinting Principles and Process

-The number one recommended splinting resource from my hand therapist friends is titled Orthotic Intervention for the Hand and Upper Extremity.
+The top recommended splinting resource from my hand therapist friends is titled Orthotic Intervention for the Hand and Upper Extremity.
 It’s written by certified hand therapists MaryLynn A. Jacobs, MS OTR/L CHT and Noelle M. Austin, MS PT CHT.